ColoradoMediaProject/migrahack/youth/README.md

 ### Census

-There are tables on age ranges for those under 18 by county and another for school enrollment for native-born, foreign-born, foreign-born citizens and foreign-born non-citizens.
+There are tables on age ranges for those under 18 by county and another for school enrollment for native-born, foreign-born, foreign-born citizens and foreign-born non-citizens for 2010 and 2017.
 Only large counties are represented because sample sizes aren't large enough in smaller counties.
 These are 5-year estimates from [American Community Survey Table SO501](https://data.census.gov/cedsci/table?t=Native%20and%20Foreign%20Born&table=S0501&tid=ACSST5Y2017.S0501&hidePreview=true&lastDisplayedRow=158&g=0400000US08.050000).
 Identical tables are in the population/census folders.

 ### Unaccompanied minors